leanhduc2500/WeatherApp/README.md

 1. Download NodeJS.
 2. Download .zip file and extract.
 3. Open the Command Prompt, using cd command to change to the folder containing source code files.
+4. Create an account and get the API key from Openweathermap (https://openweathermap.org/), then apply the key in weatherServices.js
+5. Create a project in your Firebase console, change the needed values in firebaseConfig.js
-4. Using command 'npm install' to load the needed libraries, which will be contained in 'node_modules'
+6. Using command 'npm install' to load the needed libraries, which will be contained in 'node_modules'
-5. Using command 'npm run dev' to run the system, visit the website at http://localhost:5173/
+7. Using command 'npm run dev' to run the system, visit the website at http://localhost:5173/

 # NOTE
 The system is currently having trouble with retrieve location while running on Google Chrome, but this function still